Maxx (group): Comeback

 Late in December 2016, an official Maxx website surfaced online announcing the reunion between Meek and the Maxx founders Brunner and Wind after almost two decades.
 On 25 August 2017, Meek made her comeback performance as Maxx at the We Love the 90's Estonia festival in Tallinn.

-Today, she continues to tour worldwide as Maxx while periodically using different rappers in her live shows to perform the raggamuffin style rap verses on stage.
+Meek is known under her new name Elyse G Rogers; works with the full support and agreement from the original founders of Maxx, and continues touring worldwide with rapper Twitch, who performs in the raggamuffin style rap verses on stage.
+Elyse sometimes does live performances and collaborations with other 90s artists on social media.